Ravolight/Ravolight/README.md

 - 👋 Hi, I’m @Ravolight
 - 👀 I’m interested in _backend development_
-- 🌱 I’m currently learning sql-databases
+- 🌱 I’m currently studying in course of software engineering in bmstu
-- 💞️ I’m looking to collaborate on node.js
+- 💞️ I’m like coding on C/C++ and python
 - 📫 How to reach me "not supported"

 <!---